 Information for Prospective Students from Thailand

-Welcome to the country page for Thailand, which contains specific information for Thai students interested in studying at SOAS.
+Welcome to the country page for Thailand.
+The page contains country specific information for students in Thailand interested in studying at SOAS.

 - Minimum Entry Requirements

 - In-Country Representatives

 Laura Hayes is the International Officer for Thailand and is happy to answer any questions you have about applying to, and studying at SOAS.

 You can meet and talk to our staff at exhibitions held in Thailand; find our upcoming visits on Meet SOAS staff in your Area

 The below are guidelines only and do not guarantee entry.
 Each application will be judged on its own merits.

 The Maw 6 (M6) is not acceptable as an entry qualification for SOAS.
 Applicants from Thailand would be expected to offer, either instead or in addition, one of the following: